 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
 Portions of our future clinical trials may be conducted outside of the U.S. and unfavorable economic conditions resulting in the weakening of the U.S. dollar would make those clinical trials more costly to operate.
 In addition, regarding the current Russia-Ukraine conflict, while we do not have any clinical trial sites or operations in Ukraine or Russia, if the current conflict expands into the region continues, resulting heightened economic sanctions from the U.S. and the international community, in addition to environmental regulations, could limit our ability to procure or use certain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in these trials.
 Furthermore, the most recent global financial crisis caused extreme volatility and disruptions in the capital and credit markets, and, in recent months, we have observed increased economic uncertainty in the U.S. and abroad.
 A severe or prolonged economic downturn (including inflation or uncertainty caused by political violence and chaos) could result in a variety of risks to our business, including a reduced ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy or international trade disputes could also strain our suppliers, some of which are located outside of the U.S., possibly resulting in supply disruption, including lack of renewals.
-Any of the foregoing could harm our business.
+Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.